Not One, Not Two (2022) (with Yumurta)

 Deep psychedelic soundscapes with concrete and ethnic influences.

-Yuri Gorbachow, who made a lot of sound editing for various film productions, released this private electronic LP in 1984.
+Yuri Gorbachow, who made a lot of sound editing for various film productions, released this private electronic record in 1984.